camunda-community-hub/kafka-connect-zeebe/README.md

 #### Common Configuration

-> For client and job worker configuration, we reuse the system properties as used by Zeebe, so if you already have a properties file for those they should simply work.
+The Zeebe client and job workers can be configured by system properties understood by the [Zeebe Java Client](https://docs.camunda.io/docs/product-manuals/clients/java-client/index).
+Typical other properties are:

+- `zeebe.client.worker.maxJobsActive`: the maximum number of jobs that the worker can activate in a single request; defaults to `100`
+- `zeebe.client.job.worker`: the worker name; defaults to `kafka-connector`
+- `zeebe.client.job.timeout`: how long before a job activated by the worker is made activatable again to others, in milliseconds; defaults to `5000` (or 5 seconds)
+- `job.types`: a comma-separated list of job types that should be consumed by the connector; defaults to `kafka`
+- `job.header.topics`: the [custom service task header](https://docs.zeebe.io/bpmn-workflows/service-tasks.html#task-headers) which specifies to which topics the message should be published to; defaults to `kafka-topic`

+You can find sample properties for the source connector [here](config/quickstart-zeebe-source.properties).

+## Sink

-The connector does not yet support [schemas](https://docs.confluent.io/current/schema-registry/connect.html), and currently expect all records to be JSON.
-Therefore, in order to properly construct a message, we use JSON path to extract properties from the Kafka record.
-These paths are all configurable per connector.
+The connector does support [schemas](https://docs.confluent.io/current/schema-registry/connect.html), but only supports JSON.
+The connector will use JSON path to extract certain properties from this JSON data:

 - `message.path.correlationKey`: JSONPath query to use to extract the correlation key from the record; defaults to `$.correlationKey`
 - `message.path.messageName`: JSONPath query to use to extract the message name from the record; defaults to `$.messageName`